optitor/vyral.social/docs/whitepaper/token-economics.md

 **Platform Operations: 25% (2,500,000,000 tokens)** provides long-term compensation for the founding team and platform operators who build and maintain VYRAL.
 These tokens vest over four years with a six-month cliff, meaning no tokens unlock during the first six months of operation.
 After the cliff period, tokens unlock quarterly in equal installments over the remaining 42 months, totaling 14 unlocks of approximately 156.25 million tokens each.
 This extended vesting schedule aligns founder incentives with long-term platform success and prevents early token dumps that could destabilize price.
 The vesting contracts are immutable once deployed, providing transparency and certainty to the community.

-**User Rewards Pool: 25% (2,500,000,000 tokens)** distributes over five years to reward content creation, engagement, and platform participation.
+**User Rewards Pool: 20% (2,000,000,000 tokens)** distributes over five years to reward content creation, engagement, and platform participation.
 This allocation ensures users who contribute value to the platform receive proportional compensation.
-The distribution follows a controlled release schedule with a maximum daily allocation of 1,369,863 tokens.
-If demand exceeds this daily cap, all rewards scale proportionally to ensure the five-year timeline.
-This prevents hyperinflation while guaranteeing the pool lasts long enough to establish network effects before external buying pressure needs to sustain value.
+The distribution follows a controlled release schedule with a maximum daily allocation of 1,095,890 tokens.

 **Liquidity Reserve: 15% (1,500,000,000 tokens)** pairs with stablecoins to create trading pools on decentralized exchanges.
 This reserve releases gradually over five years as needed to maintain healthy liquidity depth.
 The tokens never enter circulation for trading—they're permanently paired with stablecoins in automated market maker pools, providing the backing needed for users to buy and sell freely.